-Young Farmers Finance Scheme (Victoria) Period of implementation: 2014-2016.
+Young Farmers Finance Scheme (Victoria)

 The scheme is aimed at encouraging the progression of well qualified Victorian farmers into asset ownership.
 Finance can be provided for the purchase of stock and equipment to enable young farmers to fulfil contracting, leasing or share farming agreements.
 Applicants are expected to have tenure for their farming activities and make a reasonable contribution from their own savings towards the asset they are purchasing.
 They must demonstrate a sound knowledge of the industry chosen for their endeavours.
 Applicants should be no more than 40 years of age.